-(a) Vegetative Cover:
+(a) Vegetative Cover and Riparian Areas:

 The Big Creek Project is located in mixed conifer of Douglas fir, Sub-alpine fir and Lodgepole pine.
-In the mixed Coniferous Forest, the dominant species are the western red cedar, western hemlock, and Douglas fir.
 A Botanical Field Survey conducted by the Payette National Forest Botanist in September of 2012 around (at that time) the area of the proposed new lodge and some of the Project area and found no TES Plants or Habitat and no State Sensitive Plants.
 The Botanist indicated "A Study Request Is Not Needed; that numerous surveys in the past found no rare plants or communities near the Lodge or its waterline".
-The report stated that within the Project area it was dominated by PICO/VASC in uplands and ALSI along the riparian areas (Abbreviations from USDA Soil Conservation Service, 1999, Plants - Plants of the U.S. Alphabetical Listing, 954 pg.)
+The report stated that within the Project area it was dominated by PICO/VASC (Lodgepole Pine/species of huckleberry known by the common names grouse whortleberry, grouseberry, and littleleaf huckleberry) in uplands and ALSI (Sitka Alder) along the riparian areas (Abbreviations from USDA Soil Conservation Service, 1999, Plants - Plants of the U.S. Alphabetical Listing, 954 pg.)
 A copy of the survey document is attached (See Attachment 2) and lists in more detail not only the dominant plant types, but the Vegetation Community Types and Associated Vegetation surveyed as well.
 Although no noxious weeds were noted in the survey at that time, today there are noxious weeds in the area bordering the Project near the Guard Station and in the area north of the FS Campground and along McCorkle Creek east of the airstrip.
 The following are the noxious weeds in the Area:

-- (i) Guard Station: rush skeletonweed (a bad weed) - (ii) North of Campground along the creek east of airstrip: yellow starthistle (another bad weed) - (iii) In the area: spotted knapweed, Canada thistle, oxeye (white daisy) - (iv) Other side of hogback: butter and eggs, tall buttercup, creeping buttercup
+- (i) Guard Station: rush skeletonweed (Category: Containment) - (ii) North of Campground along the creek east of airstrip: yellow starthistle (Category: Containment) - (iii) In the area: spotted knapweed, Canada thistle, oxeye (white daisy) (Category: Containment)